-You can set aside a little time at the start of each quarter to update relevant blog posts or you can do this when you have a few hours spare, but you don't have the time or the energy to create a brand new blog post.
+You can set aside a little time at the start of each quarter to update old content or you can do this when you have a few hours spare, but you don't have the time or the energy to create a brand new blog post.

 Either way, it's good for you to do this regularly.
 So get these super easy tips to improve old blog posts and get to it!

 Pin it for later?

 [Disclaimer: Some links in this post contain affiliate links.
 This means I get a commission if you purchase the product through my link at no extra cost to you.
 As an Amazon Affiliate I earn from qualifying purchases.]